J-N-R/My-Level-Mod/Level Mod/README.md

 # Important files

+## MyLevelMod.cpp
-**MyLevelMod.cpp** - Entry point for My Level Mod, where users can add their own code.
+Entry point for My Level Mod, where users can add their own code.

+## LevelImporter.cpp
-**LevelImporter.cpp** - A library that automates importing levels into Sonic Adventure 2.
+A library that automates importing levels into Sonic Adventure 2.

+## IniReader.cpp
-**IniReader.cpp** - A library dedicated to reading level options and spline files.
+A library dedicated to reading level options and spline files.

+## SetupHelpers.cpp
-**SetupHelpers.cpp** - A library dedicated to interfacing with LevelImporter and IniReader when Sonic Adventure 2 is started, stopped, or when a level is loaded in.
+A library dedicated to interfacing with LevelImporter and IniReader when Sonic Adventure 2 is started, stopped, or when a level is loaded in.

+## ImportStructs.h
-**ImportStructs.h** - A library containing the structs shared between LevelImporter, IniReader, and SetupHelpers.
+A library containing the structs shared between LevelImporter, IniReader, and SetupHelpers.